cbosdo/sumaform/lab/pdf/instructions.md

 5. Click on the **Save Formula** button.

-**Step 2:** apply the highstate

-1. Navigate to the **States** tab of the *monitoring.hol1313.net* system.
-The computed highstate is displayed and can be reviewed.

-2. Click on **Apply highstate**.

-3. Wait for the highstate to complete.
+6. Apply the highstate and wait for it to be completed.
-Click the link in the message at the top of the page to follow the status of the state apply action.

-**Step 3:** test the setup
+**Step 2:** test the setup

-In your browser, navigate to `http://monitoring.hol1313.local:9090`.
+In your browser, navigate to `http://monitoring.hol1313.net:9090`.
 Check that the Prometheus UI is loading and that there are no errors.

 ### Exercise 2.2: install Grafana in `monitoring.hol1313.net`